Chapter 2: Membership

 Retirees are exempt from membership

 If a PSERS retiree is hired into a PSERS-eligible position, the person is mandated into PSERS membership, and the benefits stop until the PSERS member retires again.
-Refer members to PSERS Plan 2: Thinking About Working After Retirement?
+Refer members to the PSERS Plan 2 guide, Working after retirement.

 Frequently asked questions